-- 10. This Order is made on [ date to be inserted ] and will come into force at midnight on [ date to be inserted ] and will expire at midnight on [ date to be inserted ]. - 11.
-At any point before the expiry of this three-year period the Council can extend the Order by up to three years if they are satisfied on reasonable grounds that this is necessary to prevent the activities identified in the Order from occurring or recurring or to prevent an increase in the frequency or seriousness of those activities after that time.
+- 10. This Order is made on 18th October 2021 and will come into force at midnight on 19th October 2021 and will expire at midnight on 18th October 2024. - At any point before the expiry of this three-year period the Council can extend the Order by up to three years if they are satisfied on reasonable grounds that this is necessary to prevent the activities identified in the Order from occurring or recurring or to prevent an increase in the frequency or seriousness of those activities after that time.